What is Child Support?

 Frequently Asked Questions

 You may apply for Child Support services by downloading and completing the child support application form.
 The application and required documents may be mailed or dropped off in person to the Guam Child Support Enforcement Division.
-Click here for the application For Child Support Services
+Click here for the Application For Child Support Services

 The Attorney General’s Child Support Enforcement Division (CSED) was created because public policy is in favor of establishing paternity, of having parents support their children, and in having fair and equitable support orders.
 Once child support orders are established, the AG Office’s CSED collects funds from the non-custodial parent for the support of the minor children, or back to the Government of Guam for reimbursement in cases where the custodial parent received government assistance under the AID to Families with Dependent Children (“AFDC”), now known as the Temporary Assistance of Needy Families (“TANF”).